-By December 1: The department chair shall review the Promotion and Tenure Review Committee's vote, critique the portfolio, evaluate each performance criterion, and decide whether to recommend the granting of tenure.
-The department chair will then forward a recommendation concerning the request and all documentation to the dean of the school.
-The chair will also provide in writing a statement of his/her action to the Promotion and Tenure Review Committee and faculty member.
+All of the following must be completed no longer than November 1: The department chair shall review the Promotion and Tenure Review Committee's vote, critique the portfolio, evaluate each performance criterion, and decide whether to recommend the granting of tenure and/or promotion.
+The department chair will then write a narrative evaluation of the applicant's performance on each performance criterion in the form of a letter.
+The narrative evaluation letter will be inserted into the portfolio but will not be made available for review by the candidate until the optional withdrawal period following the VPAA's recommendation.
+The chair will then forward a recommendation concerning the request and all documentation to the Dean of Instruction.
+The chair will provide the applicant with a written statement of his/her recommendation shall also be forwarded to the members of the Promotion and Tenure Review Committee.